lguzzon-scratchbook/gdb/docs/genosrtc-architecture.md

 2.  **Simplicity through Abstraction**: GenosRTC exposes a clean, event-driven API (`db.room`) that hides the intricate low-level details of WebRTC, such as ICE negotiation, session description protocols (SDP), and connection state management.
 This allows developers to focus on application logic rather than P2P plumbing.
 3.  **Room-Based Scoping**: All P2P interactions are scoped within a logical "room."
 This concept provides a natural container for managing a group of connected peers, simplifying session management, broadcasting, and peer lifecycle events.
 Architecturally, the room ID (which corresponds to the GDB database name) acts as a shared topic for discovery.
 4.  **Secure by Design**: Communication is designed to be private and secure, with built-in support for end-to-end encryption for both signaling messages and data channel communications.
+5.  **Community-Driven Infrastructure**: The module's health and decentralization are enhanced by relying on a publicly maintained list of signaling relays.
+This allows the global developer community to contribute to the network's resilience by suggesting and vetting relays, ensuring the network remains robust and distributed over time.

 ---